wangwenx190/framelesshelper/README.md

 Window {
     Item {
         id: myTitleBar
+        Item { id: someControl1 }
+        Item { id: someControl2 }
+        Item { id: someControl3 }
+        Component.onCompleted: {
+            framelessHelper.setHitTestVisible(someControl1);
+            framelessHelper.setHitTestVisible(someControl2);
+            framelessHelper.setHitTestVisible(someControl3);
         }
+    }
     FramelessHelper {
+        id: framelessHelper
         titleBarItem: myTitleBar
     }
 }
 ```

-In theory it's possible to instantiate multiple `FramelessHelper` instances for the same `Window`, in this case only one of them will keep functional, all other instances will become a simple wrapper of it, but doing so is not recommended and may cause unexpected behavior or bugs, so please avoid trying to do that in any case.
+In theory it's possible to instantiate multiple `FramelessHelper` instances for the same `Window`, in this case only one of them will keep functional, all other instances will become wrappers of it, but doing so is not recommended and may cause unexpected behavior or bugs, so please avoid trying to do that in any case.

 There's also a QML type called `FramelessWindow`, it's only a simple wrapper of `FramelessHelper`, you can absolutely use plain `Window` instead.

-Please refer to the demo applications to see more detailed usages: [examples](./examples/)
+Please refer to the demo projects to see more detailed usages: [examples](./examples/)

-## Platform Notes
+## Platform notes

 ### Windows